Municipal Wastewater Effluent Strategy

 Under the Strategy, all wastewater facilities should eventually achieve a minimum of secondary level treatment.
 Facilities must regularly monitor and report on the quality of the effluent being discharged.

-Newfoundland and Labrador, Nunavut and Québec agree with the environmental and public health objectives of the Strategy, but they have not endorsed it.
+Newfoundland and Labrador, Québec and Nunavut agree with the environmental and public health objectives of the Strategy, but they have not endorsed it.
+Newfoundland and Labrador and Québec have voluntarily agreed to participate in this report on progress.

 What is municipal wastewater?